 For most dogs, this shouldn’t be a big problem.
 The dose doesn’t need to be precise, so there’s no reason to sweat over slightly uneven fractions.

-Using Benadryl to Put Your Dog to Sleep is one option.
 Other options to help calm your dog involve drug-free options like the Thunder Dog Anxiety Jacket combined with specially formulated calming treats or even plush toys.
 With a little thought, I’m sure you will find the best combination of therapies just right for your dog.
 After all….who knows him/her better than you?

 Jen Clifford has a B.A. in Biology from Reed College.
 She was a field biologist for several years